NamanGupta-0509/BeyondtheBuzz/README.md

         Dense(1,activation ='sigmoid')
     ])
 ```

-Now we have modeled the neural nets.
-They are powerful universal function approximators, and amongst all the models we used this one, gave the best results.
+We have now modelled neural networks.
+They are strong universal function approximators, and this model produced the best results out of all the ones we tried.

-We found the best architecture for our Neural Network by trial-and-error (not shown here).
-We observed that having 3 layers improved both the training and validation loss as compared to 2 layers, and adding an extra 4th layer worsened the validation loss due to overfitting of data.
-The number of neurons in each layer was determined by trying several variations.
-On making 256 neurons in one of the layers, we were finally able to estimate satisfactorily.
+Through trial and error, we arrived at the ideal design for our neural network (not depicted here).
+When compared to 2 layers, we found that having 3 layers improved both the training and validation loss, and that adding a fourth layer made the validation loss worse since the data was overfit.
+By attempting several variants, the number of neurons in each layer was calculated.
+Finally, after creating 256 neurons in one of the layers, we could estimate correctly.

-We tried several learning rates and settled on 0.001 because decreasing it further was significantly increasing the training time without much improvement on the results.
+After experimenting with a number of learning rates, we decided on 0.001 since continuing to reduce it was dramatically lengthening the training period without any increase in the outcomes.

 ``` python
 model.compile(